ASHITA-BATRA/Severity-Classification/README.md

 # Dataset with Stuttering Severity Labels

-This repository contains documentation related to assigning **stuttering severity labels** to speakers using the **AS-70: A Mandarin stuttered speech dataset for automatic speech recognition and stuttering event detection**.
+This repository contains documentation related to assigning **stuttering severity labels** to audio using the **AS-70: A Mandarin stuttered speech dataset for automatic speech recognition and stuttering event detection**.
 Severity thresholds were determined based on the stuttering rate (SR) calculated from the dataset.

 ---